 What is National Nest Box Week?

-National Nest Box Week has been happening every year for over 20 years now.
-NNBW is organised by the British Trust for Ornithology (BTO) to promote the use of bird nesting boxes in our gardens.
+National Nest Box Week has been happening every year since 1997 and was established by the British Trust for Ornithology (BTO) to promote the use of bird nesting boxes in our gardens.
 It is the perfect time of the year and an excellent opportunity to create a home for nesting birds!
 Pairs will very soon enter the hectic breeding season so it is important that they have a safe place to see their young through to fledging.